padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm_wan/README.md

 vi wan2/hazelcast/values.yaml
 ```

-Using the above output example, enter a valid value as follows.
+For our example, we would enter a valid value in the `values.yaml` file as follows.

 ```yaml
 # Security Context properties